Preparing to apply for paid leave? Here are 6 things to know.

 For a medical event (for example, a planned surgery, a family member’s serious illness or giving birth to a baby), download and fill out the Certification of Serious Health Condition form.
 The form includes a section for you to fill out and a section for your or your family member’s healthcare provider to fill out.
 The form includes information about your health condition, when it happened and how much time off from work you need based on what your healthcare provider recommends.

 (If you prefer, you can use your Family Medical Leave Act form or a doctor’s note instead.
 Just make sure it includes the same information as the Certification of Serious Health Condition form.)

-You do not need this form if you’re adopting a child or becoming a foster parent, or for military-related events.
-You also don’t need it to qualify for 12 weeks of paid leave to bond with your new baby when you or your partner give birth.
-(If you are the parent giving birth, you will need the form for the portion of your paid leave that is considered medical leave.)
+You do not need the Certification of Serious Health Condition form if you’re adopting a child or becoming a foster parent, or for military-related events.
+You also don’t need it to qualify for 12 weeks of paid leave to bond with your new baby when you or your partner give birth, but you do need to provide proof of birth documentation.
+(If you are the parent giving birth, you will need the Certification of Serious Health Condition form for the portion of your paid leave that is considered medical leave.)

 3. Gather other documents

 To apply, you will need to provide documents that prove your identity.
 Many documents can be used to prove identification, including school transcripts and birth certificates from other countries.

 If you’re taking time off to care for a new child or because of a military event, you may need a couple more documents:

 If you’re taking leave to care for a new child, you will need to provide proof of birth or placement documents.
 Please submit our Certification of Birth form, the child’s birth certificate or other documents from a healthcare provider or hospital that shows the child’s birthdate.
 You may upload any of these documents to your Paid Leave account or arrange for your healthcare provider to fax or mail them to us.